JHWebDeveloper/Able2-public-resources/README.md

 - Bug causing the combined settings of ARC: Fit to Frame + Background: Transparent + Overlay: TV|Laptop to not output an alpha channel
 - Got rid of the huge delay that occurs after a screen recording.
 Was caused by the need to convert the video.
 Finally found a work around.
 - Mac version now supports audio during screen records... sort of.
 An app called Soundflower has to be an installed on the user's machine.
 It's not ideal, but the best option to get around Mac's unfortunate limitations.
+- Preview can now display alpha channels.

 ## [2.0.1] - 7.31.2020

 ### Added
-- Output frame rate feature in preferences, can set it to 'auto' or '59.95fps'
+- Output frame rate feature in preferences, can set it to 'auto' or '59.95fps'.

 ### Fixed
-- Bug causing TV and Laptop overlay to only render the first 5 secs of video
+- Bug causing TV and Laptop overlay to only render the first 5 secs of video.
-- Focus rings for accessibilty, accidentally left out of 2.0.0
+- Focus rings for accessibilty, accidentally left out of 2.0.0.

 ## [2.0.0] - 7.29.2020